ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

-It should be noted that, after a friend of mine heard my screams of agony, [an issue was raised]() to change the syntax to something that involved less self-mutilation.
-Unfortunately, this is a breaking change, and as a result will probably require performing an exorcism.
+It should be noted that, after a friend of mine heard my screams of agony, [an issue was raised]() to change the syntax to a summoning ritual that involved less self-mutilation.
+Unfortunately, this is a breaking change, and will probably require an exorcism.

 All The Documentation Is Wrong

 Terra's documentation is so wrong that it somehow manages to be wrong in both directions.
 That is, some of the documentation is out-of-date, while some of the documentation refers to concepts that never made it out of the develop branch.
-I can only assume that a time-traveling gremlin was hired to write the documentation for it to have gotten into this state.
+I can only assume that a time-traveling gremlin was hired to write the documentation, who promptly got lost admist the diverging timelines.
+It is a quantum document, both right and wrong at the same time, yet somehow always useless, a puzzle beyond the grasp of modern physics.

 The terra symbol operator as a C preprocessor replacement instead of a template